hubrick/id-client/README.md

 ```
 ## Features
 - Flurry
-- - Id collision protection (If the servers are misconfiguration and have the same workerId a collision can occur.
+  - Id collision protection (If the servers are misconfiguration and have the same workerId a collision can occur.
 The client checks the configuration on startup.)
-- - Automated reconnection to servers (If a server was down and shows up again the client will autocratically reconnect and start to consume the ids again)
+  - Automated reconnection to servers (If a server was down and shows up again the client will automatically reconnect and start to consume the ids again)

-## How to use

 ## How to use